mchavaillaz/java/README.md

-A few Java projects and samples
+A few Java projects and samples:
+- Bachelor project
+- Hibernate project